metio/terraform-provider-k8s/docs/data-sources/sagemaker_services_k8s_aws_model_package_group_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) ModelPackageGroupSpec defines the desired state of ModelPackageGroup.
-A group of versioned models in the model registry. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) ModelPackageGroupSpec defines the desired state of ModelPackageGroup.A group of versioned models in the model registry. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only